-We're not just a college, we're an economic engine.
+We're not just a university, we're an economic engine.

 As a public university, William & Mary is proud to be an important partner in the economic success of Virginia.
 Our students and faculty don’t work and learn in a bubble.
 Their intellectual, professional and social lives are enriched by meaningful interaction with the greater Williamsburg community and the wider Hampton Roads region.

 Here's the best part: when W&M succeeds, so does Virginia.
-According to a 2006 economic impact report, William & Mary contributes more than half a billion dollars and over 7,000 jobs to Virginia each year.
+According to a recent study by Weldon Cooper Center for Public Service, William & Mary contributes nearly a billion dollars and more than 5,000 jobs to Virginia each year.
 And that only measures direct economic impact on payroll, construction, student and visitor spending, to name a few specific areas.

 Looking to spark a new business?
 Consider the Alan B. Miller Entrepreneurship Center at the Mason School of Business which provides the leadership, vision and hands-on experience needed to support students and other business visionaries pursuing entrepreneurial careers.